karinevitoria/projetoCactooo/README.md

 ## 🤝 Acknowledgments

-🌵 We thank everyone who participated in some way in the project and our teacher @henningsummer.
+🌵 We wanna to say a huge thanks everyone who participated in some way in the project and @henningsummer our professor.

 <p align="right">(<a href="#top">back to top</a>)</p>